 - File a complaint with the court.

-- Attend the court hearing and await the judgment.
+- Attend the court hearing and await the court judgment.

 - Request a writ of possession.